Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Introduction

-In this study, we propose a computer-generated hologram (CGH) design method that effectively generates a well-separated fine multispot light array.
-The proposed method is based on the optimisation of a nonlinear cost function, with the holographic phase pattern serving as the optimisation parameter.
+In this study, we propose a CGH design method that effectively generates a well-resolved fine multispot light array.
+The proposed method is based on the optimization of a cost function, with the holographic phase pattern serving as the optimization parameter.
 The cost function is defined as the correlation between a given target pattern and the output light pattern, which results from the light propagation from the phase distribution in the CGH.
-Additionally, we establish a quantitative super-resolution criterion for a multispot light array, based on the interrelationship between two conditions: spot spacing and separation of spots.
-The spot array is considered to achieve super-resolution if either the observed spot separation or the spacing is superior to that of two adjacent Airy disks aligned to satisfy the other conditions.
-By reproducing CGHs for a $5 \times 5$ multispot pattern with near-infrared light ($\lambda = 820$ nm), a spot spacing of $0.952(1)$~{\textmu}m was confirmed for the focal plane of a high-numerical-aperture (NA$ = 0.75$) objective, which overcomes the limitation to a few micrometres under similar conditions.
+This choice of a nonlinear cost function brings drastic improvement of holographic generation of short-spaced light-spot arrays compared to a similar method \cite{harte2014}.
+By reproducing CGHs for a $5 \times 5$ multispot pattern with near-infrared light ($\lambda = 820$~nm), a spot spacing of $0.952(1)$~{\textmu}m was confirmed on the focal plane of a high-numerical-aperture ($\text{NA} = 0.75$) objective, a result which shows notable reduction from a few micrometers typically observed under similar experimental conditions so far.

+Additionally, we establish a quantitative super-resolution criterion for evaluating fineness of a multispot light array.
+Well-known resolution criteria, i.e., Rayleigh, Sparrow, and Abbe criteria, are established upon the spacing and separation of two adjascent light spot, however, the criteria are reduced to a boundary value only of the spot spacing.
+The proposed criterion is defined by the interrelationship between the spacing and separation, resultantly, to give a comprehensive one including those three criteria as well as importing the concept of modulation transfer function (MTF) \cite{MTF} by emphasizing the role of image contrast (or separation) in super-resolution.
+Finally, the spot spacing obtained in this experiment does not satisfy the Rayleigh criterion, but analysis in conjunction with the spot separation showed that it satisfies our super-resolution criterion.